piptouque/imac3_td_digital_geometry/answer_sheets/td2/td2.md

     ---- MORE STATISTICS -----
     -- rice_basmati_seg_bin.pgm --
-    [Area (CH)]      avg: 3702  deviation 803.652
+    [Area (Seg)]         avg: 3603.95  deviation: 848.445
-    [Perimeter (CH)] avg: 229.764  deviation 29.8473
+    [Perimeter (Seg)]    avg: 226.145  deviation: 34.1156
-    [Circularity]    avg: 0.87093  deviation:  0.0462865
+    [Circularity]    avg: 0.883652  deviation:  0.146412
     -- rice_camargue_seg_bin.pgm --
-    [Area (CH)]      avg: 3383.54  deviation 828.027
+    [Area (Seg)]         avg: 3261.8  deviation: 837.072
-    [Perimeter (CH)] avg: 211.942  deviation 32.0266
+    [Perimeter (Seg)]    avg: 207.873  deviation: 35.7147
-    [Circularity]    avg: 0.92582  deviation:  0.0343498
+    [Circularity]    avg: 0.934208  deviation:  0.082935
     -- rice_japanese_seg_bin.pgm --
-    [Area (CH)]      avg: 2345.53  deviation 180.161
+    [Area (Seg)]         avg: 2245.44  deviation: 205.165
-    [Perimeter (CH)] avg: 174.957  deviation 6.3039
+    [Perimeter (Seg)]    avg: 171.2  deviation: 10.7742
-    [Circularity]    avg: 0.961429  deviation:  0.0214239
+    [Circularity]    avg: 0.965036  deviation:  0.0762395

+As expected, the more round-shaped japanese rice grains have larger circularity on average than the others, while carmague rice grains are half-way between.
 The Circularity criteria proves to be just about as good as using perimeter (taking deviation into account.)
 Experience has shown that it performs better when using the count method for computing areas and perimeters, but it should not generalise.
 The latter method should logically not perform well for more round shapes like the japanese grains, but it was not the case in our example.
-In the end, we kept the Convex Hull.
+In the end, we kept the Segmentation method.